Glossary of Terms

 An Undermount Tub is also called as an Underdeck Tub.
 These tubs are typically constructed beneath an already existing tub surround.
 An Undermount tub is so designed that its top edge remains hidden by a natural stone slab or tile.
 A number of Undermount tubs are also often used as drop-in tubs.

-A Whirlpool tub is the one that uses powerful jets in order to massage the body as intended.
+A Whirlpool tub is the one that uses water powerful jets in order to massage the body as intended.